snowdriftcoop/snowdrift/CONTRIBUTING.md

 2. Fork the project at git.snowdrift.coop
     * sign in or create an account on [git.snowdrift.coop](https://git.snowdrift.coop/users/sign_in)
     * go to the [project repository]
-    * click the "Fork" link at the top of the main page, below the header
+    * click the "Fork" link (toward the top of the page)
     * choose your account for the fork
-    * you should end up at your fork; to check, see that the header at the top of the page has your account name followed by "/Snowdrift"
+    * you should end up at your fork (to check, see that the header at the top of the page has your account name followed by "/Snowdrift")
 3. Add your git.snowdrift.coop fork as a remote for your local clone
     * While we recommend SSH, those not comfortable with the full [SSH setup] can use HTTPS instead.